yusinto/indigo/_posts/2016-09-09-react-feature-toggle-launch-darkly.markdown

 ---
 published: true
-title: "Deploying react apps on docker using ecs and terraform part 1"
+title: "Implementing feature toggle with launch darkly and redux"
 layout: post
-date: 2016-09-03 10:52
+date: 2016-09-09 10:52
 tag:
 - react
-- docker
-- ecs
+- redux
-- terraform
+- feature
-- deploy
+- toggle
-- continuous
+- launch
-- integration
+- darkly
-- deployment
+- toggling
 blog: true
 ---

 I was tinkering on blogging about Step 5 to React: Introduction to Redux, but I decided to write something closer to my heart: using ecs and terraform to deploy docker react apps (can I squeeze in anymore buzzwords?).
 This is not an intro to docker so